MLEnthusiast/MHCLN/README.md

 - Scipy 1.1.0
 - Pillow 5.1.0

 **N.B.** The code has only been tested with Python 2.7 and Tensorflow GPU 1.2.0.
-Higher versions of the software should also work properly.
+Higher versions of the software have not been tested.

 In our paper we have experimented with two remote sensing benchmark archives - [**UC Merced Data Set**](http://weegee.vision.ucmerced.edu/datasets/landuse.html) (UCMD) and [**AID**](https://arxiv.org/abs/1608.05167).